CodeMaster7000/Cosine-Similarity/README.md

 - `NLTK` (Linux)
 - Python 3

-You can install NLTK via your terminal with the following steps:
+You can install NLTK via your Linux terminal with the following steps:

 1. `sudo pip3 install nltk`
 2. `python3`